rdbreak/rhcsa8env/README.md

 Username - vagrant
 Password - vagrant
 - For root - use `sudo` or `sudo su`
+Access example - `ssh vagrant@192.168.55.151`

+##Known Issues
+Currently there is an issue with the named services during the IPA server setup.
+This doesn't seem to impact the environment at the moment.
+Please reach out if it does.

 ## Help
 If you're having problems with the environment, please submit an issue by going to the `ISSUES` tab at the top.
 If you have more questions, looking for practice exams to use against this environment, or just looking for a fantastic Red Hat community to join, please navigate to #practiceexam in the [Red Hat Certs Slack Workspace](https://join.slack.com/t/redhat-certs/shared_invite/enQtNjAxNDc3MzYyMTAxLWZlM2ZhMGRlNGI2YjQyMzQ4NWEyNDIyYTJiNzcxM2E1ZDVkZmQ4MzU2MTc0ZDRlNzg2MTU5NWIwZjFjZDdjMGE).